 If you ever need to make modifications to your theme, it is best practice to use a child theme.
 If you use a child theme, your main theme becomes the parent theme.
 The child theme is completely dependent on your parent theme.
 If you make any changes to your theme’s files, updating it will remove any modifications you’ve made to it.
 Using a child theme and making your modifications on the child theme will keep the changes you make intact even if you update your parent theme.
 Check out this article if you want to learn more about child themes and if you need to use one.

 Caching, on the other hand, lets browsers store your site files in the cache.
 Hence, the same resources are not retrieved from the server every time the site is loaded on the browser.
 And again, the result is improved website performance.

 Choose your theme based on your needs.
 You can create a shortlist of themes that you want and evaluate them based on your needs, aesthetics and performance.
-Also there is no benefit to using a theme that is not responsive and is outdated.
-So make sure your theme is responsive and current.
+Also, there is no benefit to using a theme that is not responsive and is outdated.
+Make sure your theme is responsive and current.